the-pudding/data/queues/README.md

 ***
 <img src="figures/assumptions_box_sc2.png" width=250 height=300>

-In our second example, we consider a situation where we have more than one type of customers.
-These are formally known as “multiclass” models, where customer groups may have different arrival rates and service rates.
+In our second example, we consider a situation where we have more than one type of customer.
+These are formally known as “multiclass” models, where customer groups may differ in terms of arrival rates and service rates (and possibly other characteristics).

-In a system with multiple classes, waiting time includes the following components:
+In this setting*, waiting time includes the following components:
 - Remaining service time for those already in service when you arrive
 - Service time for those still waiting for service when you arrive
-- Service time for those who arrive after you, but who must be served first (this is zero unless you’re using a preemptive priority policy)
+- Service time for those who arrive after you, but must be served first (this is zero unless you’re using a preemptive priority policy)
 - Your own service time

 We consider three possible priority policies:
 - Equal priority (all customers served in order of arrival)
-- Pre-emptive priority (Newly-arriving coffee drinkers interrupt sandwich service)
+- Preemptive priority (Newly-arriving coffee drinkers interrupt sandwich service)
-- Non-preemptive priority (Newly-arriving coffee drinkers skip to front of queue, but don’t interrupt sandwich service)
+- Non-preemptive priority (Newly-arriving coffee drinkers skip to front of queue, but don’t interrupt sandwich service that's already begun)

-Each customer's wait time is determined by the number and ordering of customers of each class who are on waiting in front of the focal customer.
+The focal customer's expected wait time (upon arrival) is determined by the number and ordering of customers of each class who are already waiting.
 We set the ratio of coffee to sandwich arrivals exogenously, but the exact order of arrival is subject to randomness.

 In a general M/M/1 setup (i.e, exponentially distributed interarrival and service times), you can think of the wait time under each policy for an average arriving customer in each class as follows.
 Note that each term in the equations below corresponds to one of the components described above.
 Can you identify which is which?